“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Art, rare books, rugs, and antiques may be a large part of the net worth of wealthy households handed down to the next generation.
 Unless they are highly desirable or rare, these assets tend to be wildly low liquidated values to count on if you need money in a pinch.
 Musical instruments have value but are tough to peg, and their sales are less predictable to raise capital.

 This category has a lot of sentimentalities, but its value may be tough to ascertain.
-I think these assets should not be counted unless you work with an estate professional with knowledge and a terrific network to help you sell the items.
+Don’t count these assets unless you work with an estate professional with knowledge and a terrific network to help sell the items.

 List all your Liabilities By Current Balances